google-site-verification: googleafb0e2d4513d051f.html

 1. Monogram Logos or Lettermarks

 Let’s start with monogram logos, since that’s what I use for my own brand.
 A monogram or lettermark logo are those that rely solely on the initials or letterforms of the brand.
+Here are two client brand examples, the first is a personal brand and real estate agent.
+The second, a creative agency, called Ascend.

+If your business has a long name but is more frequently referred to by its initials, then this may the logo design style for you.
 Even if it doesn’t serve as your primary logo, having a monogram logo as a secondary logo in your brand system is a great way to give your brand versatility.
+This is what I did for Blondie Apparel's brand identity.

 2. Wordmark Logos